 Thomas H. Klier is a senior economist and economic advisor in the Economic Research Department at the Federal Reserve Bank of Chicago.
 Klier’s research focuses on the effects of changes in manufacturing technology, the spatial distribution of economic activity, and regional economic development.
 Since joining the Chicago Fed in 1992, Klier has written widely on the evolving geography of the auto industry.
 His current research includes the changing structure of the auto industry and the responsiveness of the demand for new vehicles to the price of gasoline.

-Klier's research has been published in scholarly journals, including the Journal of Regional Studies, the Journal of Business and Economic Statistics, The Industrial Geographer, Economic Development Quarterly, the Review of Regional Studies, Journal of Environmental Planning and Management, Public Choice and American Economic Journal: Economic Policy.
+Klier’s research has been published in scholarly journals, including the Journal of Regional Studies, Journal of Business and Economic Statistics, The Industrial Geographer, Economic Development Quarterly, Review of Regional Studies, Journal of Environmental Planning and Management, Public Choice, and American Economic Journal: Economic Policy.
 Klier is co-author of a book on the auto supplier industry (joint with Jim Rubenstein, Miami University), published by the Upjohn Institute in 2008.

 Klier has had articles published in a number of books and academic journals.
 His most recent publications (available for a fee at the publishers' web sites) include:

 With Joshua Linn, 2013, "Fuel prices and new vehicle fuel economy – Comparing the United States and Western Europe," Journal of Environmental Economics and Management, Vol. 66, No. 2, pp. 280-300.